 In the remake, a fast-forward button was added to speed up the game.
 By default, the L1 button lets you speed up the game be it exploring or fighting.
 Originally, the game ended up feeling sluggish.
 Players had to haul ass from one part of the map to the other and back again for quests.
 Not to mention, this game requires some grinding so this addition was vastly welcomed.

 So far I’ve clocked 90 minutes in this game and I’m looking forward to playing more of it.
-The grind feels fun because of the gambit system, the world looks amazing accompanied by fantastic soundtrack and having the choice to speed up the game is definite plus.
+The grind feels fun because of the gambit system, the world looks amazing accompanied by the fantastic soundtrack and having the choice to speed up the game is a definite plus.
 In all honesty, for someone who never played the game when it came out 10 years ago, I cannot make a clear comparison between now and then.
-Hence, Final Fantasy XII: The Zodiac Age, on its own, is a overall a well made game.
+Hence, Final Fantasy XII: The Zodiac Age, on its own, is an overall a well-made game.
 In terms of current day and age graphic, the game is lacking but since it’s a remaster, it doesn’t bother me that much.
 What I enjoy the most is the combat system and how detailed it gets as you progress.
-Whether you’re a first timer or an old timer, it is after all, a Final Fantasy game.
+Whether you’re a first-timer or an old timer, it is, after all, a Final Fantasy game.

 If you enjoy JRPG, give this game a try and that’s coming from a very impatient gamer.
 Despite the slow start, once the game picks up you’ll be loving every moment of it.
 Subscribe to our YouTube Channel if you’d much rather watch me play it, I will be uploading a 90-minute gameplay of the game daily.
 Check out the first video here.